heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 [RFC6749] and [OIDC.Core], in that there are no client credentials involved in the interaction with the Authorization Server.

-# Interoperability Considerations
+# Interoperability Considerations {#interoperability-considerations}

-TODO Speak to the issue of registration/configuration
+TODO Speak to the issue of registration/configuration, because this seems to be getting to the heart of the problem.
+The Authorization Server has a mechanism to get the issuer key, but how do we establish trust?
+Right now it seems to always be a manual process.
+[RFC7591] and [OIDC.Dynamic] are popular things to say, but they don't seem to be what people implement.

-# Security Considerations
+# Security Considerations {#security-considerations}

 The security considerations in section 8 of [RFC7521] generally apply.
 As bearer tokens, stolen JWTs are particularly valuable to attackers:

 1. A secure channel (e.g. TLS) MUST be used when providing a JWT for authentication.
 2. JWTs MUST be protected from unauthorized access using operating system or platform access controls.
 3. JWT validity SHOULD be set to the shortest possible duration allowable by overall system availability constraints.

 # IANA Considerations